 Joel has been a school governor of two local schools in Cardiff for a number of years and is a Director & Trustee of Diverse Cymru and has been an active member of the organisation since joining the Board in 2013.
 Diverse Cymru is a Welsh charity committed to supporting people facing unlawful forms of discrimination.

-Joel is a member of the board of Cartref Care Homes based in Llanishen and Cyncoed and a member of his local church in Old St Mellons.
+Joel is Chairman of the Board of Cartref Care Homes based in Llanishen and Cyncoed and a member of his local church in Old St Mellons.
 A member of Schools Budget Forum and Cardiff Governors Association, Joel has represented the views of school governors at city-wide seminars and functions.

 The charity and voluntary work Joel does in the community gives him the opportunity to listen to the views of so many different people from all walks of life and this is something he values.
 Joel is an ambassador of Autism Puzzles, a Charity based in Whitchurch and an ambassador of Balls to Cancer, an international mens cancer charity.